metio/terraform-provider-k8s/docs/resources/kiali_io_kiali_v1alpha1.md

 - `cache_duration` (Number) Prometheus caching duration expressed in seconds.
 - `cache_enabled` (Boolean) Enable/disable Prometheus caching used for Health services.
 - `cache_expiration` (Number) Prometheus caching expiration expressed in seconds.
-- `custom_headers` (Map of String) A set of name/value settings that will be passed as headers when requests are sent to Prometheus.
+- `custom_headers` (Dynamic) A set of name/value settings that will be passed as headers when requests are sent to Prometheus.
 - `health_check_url` (String) Used in the Components health feature.
 This is the url which Kiali will ping to determine whether the component is reachable or not.
 It defaults to 'url' when not provided.
 - `is_core` (Boolean) Used in the Components health feature.
 When true, the unhealthy scenarios will be raised as errors.
 Otherwise, they will be raised as a warning.
-- `query_scope` (Map of String) A set of labelName/labelValue settings applied to every Prometheus query.
+- `query_scope` (Dynamic) A set of labelName/labelValue settings applied to every Prometheus query.
 Used to narrow unified metrics to only those scoped to the Kiali instance.
 - `thanos_proxy` (Attributes) Define this section if Prometheus is to be queried through a Thanos proxy.
 Kiali will still use the 'url' setting to query for Prometheus metrics so make sure that is set appropriately. (see [below for nested schema](#nestedatt--spec--external_services--custom_dashboards--prometheus--thanos_proxy))
 - `url` (String) The URL used to query the Prometheus Server.
 This URL must be accessible from the Kiali pod.
 If empty, the default will assume Prometheus is in the Istio control plane namespace; e.g. 'http://prometheus.<istio_namespace>:9090'.